 From 2007-2011, Missoula County had a birth rate for adolescents aged 15 to 19 of 33.8/1,000, lower than the overall Montana rate of 46.2/1,000 for the same time period.
 For a rough comparison, in 2010 the US teen birth rate was 34.3/1,000, the lowest rate on record.
 (Montana DPHHS Family Planning Program.
 Montana Teen Birth and Pregnancy Report 2012: Trends in Teen Births 2002-2011.)

 In 2005, Missoula’s high school Health Enhancement classes devote 3 weeks (50 min per day) to sex education, which also includes abstinence and birth control information.
 Only 1-2 students per school opt out of the program.

-Missoula County has an average of about 150 reported cases of Chlamydia each year.
-This is probably only 30% of actual cases.
+The reported number of chlamydia cases is probably only 30% of actual number.
 Most reported Chlamydia cases are in females aged 15-24.
 This is due to greater susceptibility to infection, inexperience in negotiating safer behaviors, a greater likelihood of multiple partners and other factors.
 Females account for most reports because they seek reproductive health care more frequently than men, and because men are typically asymptomatic.